Last Updated on November 15, 2021 by Ruchika Gupta

 Here is a detailed list of the top 11 amateur blogger’s mistakes that have a higher potential of hurting your blogging results.
 At the end of each mistake, I have mentioned an easy solution that you can follow to avoid bad rankings.

 1. Bad Domain and Hosting Registrar

 The foremost step to start a new blog is to get a domain name and hosting.
-Domain name represents the unique identity of a blog.
+A domain name represents the unique identity of a blog.
 Whereas, hosting lets you interact with the online world.

 There are many Web Hosting and Domain Registrar Companies available out there with different pricing.
 However, not all are the same.
-Only a few are capable enough to worth a shot and rely on.
-That’s what any beginner blogger should consider- A reliable Self-hosted Wordpress and good hosting.
+Only a few are capable enough to be worth a shot and rely on.
+That’s what any beginner blogger should consider- A reliable Self-hosted WordPress and good hosting.